 EMV Contactless standards, mandated by the EMVCo consortium to be fully available on all EMV transaction systems, offers the same EMV cryptographic capabilities for stronger authentication and security compared to traditional magnetic-stripe cards.
-Purewrist leverages NXP semiconductors solutions to provide this key security and encryption technology for its certified product.
+Purewrist leverages NXP solutions to provide this key security and encryption technology for its certified product.

-“At NXP we help thousands of companies enable frictionless payment solutions for millions of consumers around the world.” said XXXXXX .
-“By incorporating our Smart MX secure element into purewrist’s contactless NFC transaction devices, the company now offers a thoughtful white-label, secure, highly scalable and interoperable EMV contactless payment wearable solution for retailers, payment providers, transit and ticketing organizations and hospitality providers across the world.”
+“Payment solutions powered and secured by NXP are paving way for convenient experiences like contactless cashless payment and ticketless access at stadiums, trains and buses,” said Alasdair Ross, head of marketing for payments at NXP.
+“We are happy to collaborate with companies like purewrist who support our vision to bring secure, convenient and fast payment through multiple form factors around the globe.”

 For more information please see the Purewrist website, or email welcome@purewrist.com.